molgenis/molgenis/docs/user_documentation/import-data/guide-upload.md

-# Upload you data (advanced importer)
+# Upload your data using the Import Wizard (Advanced data import)
-In this section you will learn how to upload you data.
+In this section you will learn how to upload your data.
 Let us not wait any longer!
-After a quick re-cap of terminology and formats we will start off with the most basic step, importing your data.
+After a quick re-cap of terminology and formats we will describe how you can import your data.

 ## Terminology
-In this section we introduce and explain, terminology of MOLGENIS
+In this section we introduce and explain some terminology of MOLGENIS

-* Package: A namespace item.
-Multiple packages can create a namspace where entities can live in.
-The default namespace in molgenis is called "default"
-* Data set: A collections of entities that are contextually related.
+* Package: Each group has a root package where it can store its data.
+Packages can have child packages to logically subdivide that root package into a tree structure, like folders on a hard drive.
-* Entity: An entity is the template and collection of a subject like a table in a database.
+* Entity Type: An entity type is the metadata of a data collection, like a table in a database.
-* Entity: We also use the term entity for the actual data that is collected based on the template from an entity (Term above), like a row in a database.
-In the future we will change this term to "instance" to avoid complexity and double use of the same term
+* Entity: The actual data that is collected based on the template from an entity type, like a table row in a database.
-* Attribute: An attribute describes the charcteristics of a data item in an entity, Like a column in a database
+* Attribute: An attribute describes the characteristics of a data item in an entity type, like a column in a database

 ## Permissions
-User need the following permissions to use the upload plugin:

-* WRITE on sys_md_EntityType, sys_md_Attribute
-* WRITE on sys_md_Tag and sys_md_Package if those are uploaded
-* WRITEMETA on the packages the uploaded entities are in and parentpackages of imported packages
-* WRITE on sys_ImportRun
-* VIEW on the upload plugin
+A group's editors can use the import wizard to add or update entities of existing entity types in the group's package.
+A group's managers can use the import wizard to upload new entity types into the group's package.

 ## Formats
 The MOLGENIS upload module supports the following file formats and data: